 We highly recommend a proper leash system that is engineered for safety.
 We offer low profile retractable leashes or coil style leashes in our webstore.
 The 16′ retractable leash is our favorite as it is barely noticeable when riding, there is no recoil that will send the board flying back at you, it allows maximum freedom to spin and flip the board and it attaches nicely to a belt, allowing it to be quickly released in the event of an emergency.
 Our coil leashes are a great option if you are not intersted in spinning or flipping the board.
 They are specially designed to minimize recoil kickback and stretch to about 12 ft.

 Both of these systems attach to your belt to keep the leash from dragging on the ground and catching on rocks and trees.
 We’ve seen some people use para-cord, a dog leash, or surf leashes but they can be very dangerous (breakage, strangulation, knots, catching on hazards as you ride) and they are not engineered for safety.

 ** Always make sure you have a way to quickly release your leash in the event of an emergency such as an avalanche or a fall resulting in a bad tangle with your leash.
 Understand that leashes can be very dangerous and could lead to serious injury or death.
-We offer our leashes with the option of a quick-release system (coil leash with quick-release or retractable leash with quick-release) and we also offer quick-release style belts for your safety.
+We offer both styles of leashes with the option of a quick-release system (coil leash with quick-release or retractable leash with quick-release) and we also offer quick-release style belts for your safety.
 Our quick-release “Safety Belt” is highly recommended as it is extremely light weight and you always have a fool proof way of releasing your leash in the event of an avalanche or bad tangle or fall.

 How do I find good powsurfing terrain?